Chicago, Humor, John Hughes, Menopause

 Why isn’t there one?

-Then, in the midst of menopausal hell, unbelievable things occurred that I felt like were signs pointing me in the direction of a John Hughes museum.
+Then, in the midst of menopausal hell, unbelievable things occurred that felt like signs pointing me toward a John Hughes museum:

--Then, on my Facebook wall, my friend and fellow John Hughes fan Vikki shared a cool link about unknown Sixteen Candles facts, stating that the film was released 31 years ago “today, May 4th, 1984.”
+• On my Facebook wall, my friend and fellow Hughes fan Vikki shared a cool link about unknown Sixteen Candles facts, stating that the film was released 31 years ago “today, May 4th, 1984.”

 And I said, WAIT JUST A SECOND!
-Did you just say the 4th of May, 1984?
+Did you just say May 4th, 1984?
 On the same day, I posted about the need for a John Hughes Museum in Chicago.

 a grace full life blog